MaceroniMan/Watchbox/README.md

 watchbox.init()

 watchbox.join("foo", function(message){
-  watchbox.publish("bar", "im here!") // it does not have join a group to publish to one })
+  watchbox.publish("im here!", "bar") // it does not have join a group to publish to one })
 ```